argoproj/argo-workflows/docs/progress.md

 The executor will read this file every 3s and if there was an update, patch the pod annotations with `workflows.argoproj.io/progress: N/M`.
-The controller picks this up and writes the progress to the appropriate Status properties.
+The controller picks this up and writes the progress to the appropriate Status properties every 1m.

+These values cane be fine tuned with the `ARGO_PROGRESS_PATCH_TICK_DURATION` and `ARGO_PROGRESS_FILE_TICK_DURATION` environment variables.

 Initially the progress of a workflows' pod is always `0/1`.
 If you want to influence this, make sure to set an initial progress annotation on the pod: